-To adopt M2M communication for ground processes at airports a touch and go assistant in the aerospace domain (TAGA) is currently under development.
-Each aircraft and ground unit is equipped with a TAGA controller that contains a secure element for cryptographic operations and a Near Field Communication (NFC) reader.
+The idea behind TAGA is to set up the session key by means of a Near Field Communication (NFC) system.
+Each aircraft and ground unit is equipped with a TAGA controller that contains a secure element for cryptographic operations and an NFC reader.
 Moreover, the operator of each ground unit is provided with a passive NFC card.
 Altogether, this allows them to transport messages for key establishment from the ground unit to the aircraft, and back by means of taps with the NFC card against the respective NFC reader.
 The 'TAGA walk' can conveniently be integrated into the operator's usual path to the aircraft and back while connecting up the respective supply hose.
-This is illustrated in Fig. 1.
+This is illustrated in Figure 1.